dAr2q/F1-Dash/README.md

 - Currently only tested on ESP32-2432S028 CYD2USB ILI3941 Display
 - Last LED from WS2812 currently not used but you can only get 2x8 Strips (in my case)
+- Tyre wear stuck at 0%

 # **Legal Notice**

 - This Project was created using Help from Gemini and modified by me

-F1® 24 Game - an official product of the FIA Formula One World Championship™.
+F1® 25 Game - an official product of the FIA Formula One World Championship™.

 The F1 Formula 1 logo, F1 logo, Formula 1, F1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND
 PRIX and related marks are trademarks of Formula One Licensing BV, a Formula 1 company. © 2025